An Interactive Comic by Jason Shiga

 Meanwhile has many secrets, and you will not discover them all the first time you enter.
 Don’t be afraid to start over, backtrack, or try different approaches.
 The more you learn, the more you will understand.

 Jason Shiga graduated from the University of California at Berkeley with a degree in pure mathematics.
 He is the author of more than twenty comic books and the inventor of three board games, two card tricks, the greedy mug, the bus clock, and Meanwhile.
+He has won 2 Eisner awards, 2 Ignatz awards, and his work has been featured as an official selection for the Comics Festival in Angouleme.
 His puzzles and mazes have appeared in McSweeney’s and Nick Magazine.
 He lives in Oakland, California.

 Andrew Plotkin is the author of many well-known works of interactive fiction.
 He lives in Boston, Massachusetts, where he is hard at work researching both classic forms of digital interactivity (like text adventures) and new forms (like Meanwhile).

-Together they have brought Meanwhile to life, for the first time, in digital form.
+Together they have brought Meanwhile to life in digital form.

 Meanwhile began as a series of seven increasingly complex flowcharts.
 Once the outline of the story was structured, a computer algorithm determined the most efficient way to transfer it to book form, using a system of tabs to interlink the panels and pages.
 The problem proved to be NP-complete; it was finally cracked in spring of 2000, with the aid of a V-opt heuristic algorithm which ran for twelve hours on an SGI machine.